connorfcruz/cruz-connor-portfolio/docs/networking/assignment2.md

 Using the commands learned during *Map The Maze (Part 1)*, they were similarly applied to the terminal of a Linux virtual machine running on Ubuntu.
 This activity also entailed linking a directory in the host system to the virtual machine and moving files between them.

+This command was used to print the working directory, serving as a review of previously learned concepts:

 ```bash
 ubuntu@ubuntu:~$ pwd
 /home/ubuntu
 ```

+This segment changes the directory to 'Documents' and prints the working directory, which is confirmed to be Documents:

 ```bash
 ubuntu@ubuntu:~$ cd Documents

 ubuntu@ubuntu:~/Documents$ pwd
 /home/ubuntu/Documents
 ```

+In Documents, the MazeGame directory was made using 'mdir', and 'ls' confirms that it was made successfully:

 ```bash
 ubuntu@ubuntu:~/Documents$ mkdir MazeGame

 ubuntu@ubuntu:~/Documents$ ls
 MazeGame
 ```

+This segment moves the working directory to MazeGame and creates three txt files using the 'touch' command:

 ```bash
 ubuntu@ubuntu:~/Documents$ cd MazeGame

 ubuntu@ubuntu:~/Documents/MazeGame$ touch clue1.txt clue2.txt clue3.txt

 ubuntu@ubuntu:~/Documents/MazeGame$ ls
 clue1.txt clue2.txt clue3.txt
 ```

+Nano is used to edit clue1.txt:

 ```bash
 ubuntu@ubuntu:~/Documents/MazeGame$ nano clue1.txt
 ```

+Here is the nano UI, which allowed for clue1.txt to be written to and saved:

 INSERT NANO OUTPUT

+This segment copies clue1.txt to '~/hostshare', which required administrator priviliges.
+To obtain these privileges, 'sudo' was used:

 ```bash
 ubuntu@ubuntu:~/Documents/MazeGame$ sudo cp clue1.txt ~/hostshare
 [sudo] password for ubuntu:

 ubuntu@ubuntu:~/Documents/MazeGame$ ls ~/hostshare
 clue1.txt
 ```